The Espresso Martini.

 Address: 42 Northampton Road, Clerkenwell, EC1R 0HU | Opening times: Mon-Thurs 11am-12am, Fri 11am-1am, Sat 10am-1am, Sun 10am-6pm | Price: £10 | Happy hour? no | Find out more or book via their website here.

-The first good thing about Grind is that there are eight of them, from Soho to Whitechapel – all of which serve coffee, food, and cocktails, up to 18 hours a day.
-Close second is their Espresso Martini…and their Espresso Old Fashioned (espresso-infused Bourbon, sugar, and bitters); Turbo Gin & Tonic (Grind filter coffee, gin, Campari, plum bitters, and tonic); Iced Cafe Francais (Grind house blend, vodka, sugar, and cream); and Hot Flat White Russian (Grind house blend, vodka, coffee liqueur, and milk).
-A mighty six reasons to joe.
-READ MORE
+The first good thing about Grind is that there are ten of them, from Soho to Whitechapel – all of which serve coffee and cocktails, up to 18 hours a day.
+Close second is their Espresso Martini…and their Espresso Old Fashioned (espresso-infused Bourbon, sugar, and bitters); Chai Your Luck (grind filter, rum, chai, lemon, apple and agave); and Hot Flat White Russian (Grind house blend, vodka, coffee liqueur, and milk).
+A mighty five whole reasons to joe.

 Address: various | Opening times: It ranges from site to site, but they are approximately 7am-12am | Price: £8.50 | Happy hour? no | Find out more or book via their website here.